theolivenbaum/resin/README.md

 [Resin system architecture documentation](https://github.com/kreeben/resin/blob/master/docs/Resin%20overview.pdf)

 ## Reads are purely disk-based
 When compared to a DBMS, e.g. SQL Server, a ResinDB instance is "always-off" as opposed to a SQL Server instance being "always-on".
 There is no state or in-memory data structure that needs to be rebuilt before ResinDB can respond to a query.

 The default index type is a fast disk-based and bitmapped left-child-right-sibling character trie.

+ResinDB can manage concurrent reads and writes.
+Writing is log-structured.
+Reading is snapshot-based.
+Consistency is achieved eventually.

 ## No (input/output) schema
 Store documents with variable number columns/fields.